1.3 oz single serve cup

 Frequently Asked Questions

-We spent over a year working through hundreds of formulations in a quest to recreate our favorite childhood cereals without the junk.
-We eventually figured out a way to include all of the good stuff you want—like protein and healthy fats—without any of the bad stuff you don’t.
+We spent over a year working through hundreds of formulations in a quest to recreate our favorite childhood cereals that wouldn't give us a sugar crash.
+We eventually figured out a way to include all of the good stuff you want—like protein and healthy fats—without any of the high sugar you don’t.
+Magic Spoon contains 0g sugar across most flavors, and 1g of sugar in Honey Nut.

 Not all carbs are created equal.
 Fiber and (most) natural sweeteners don’t affect your blood sugar, so they’re stripped out to get “net carbs,” which you can think of as the active carbs that affect your body.